tarfin-labs/easy-pdf/README.md

 ## Usage

-### Creating pdf loading html.
+### Creating pdf with html.

-You can create pdf file loading html and setting pdf informatin.
-Also you can use default fonts and if you want you can add custom ttf fonts.
+You can create a pdf with html.
+Easy-pdf also provides easy configuration with tcpdf pdf settings and informations.

 ``` php
 $pdf = EasyPdf::withInformation([